flyinglightspeck/StandbyFLSs/README.md

    * Mean Time to Illuminate a Dark (MTID) point after an illuminating FLS fails.
    * Both illuminating and standby FLSs may fail either mid-flight to their destination or once at their destination.
    * A configurable simulation model to quantify the Quality of Illumination (QoI) as a function of time for a point cloud.
 Each FLS is modeled as a process.
 With large point cloudes (FLSs), the simulator scales horizontally to run across multiple servers.
+   * Detection of obstructing dark standby FLSs.
+   * Two techniques to eliminate dark standby FLSs from obstructing the user field of view:  Dissolve and Suspend.

 # Limitations
    * In general, a reliability group may consist of C standby FLSs.
 The current implmentation supports C=1 only.
+   * We consider the field of view of only one user.

 # Clone
 ``git clone https://github.com/flslab/FailureHandling.git``